“Trust means that you trust someone but you keep them and keep them, but you have to trust them forever.” (Child 5 years old)

 Trust and Isolation vs. Codependency

 Too often, we respond to broken trust by retreating into isolation or clinging to codependent relationships.
 Both are rooted in fear.
-True self-trust requires neither.
+It requires discernment.

 Family